 We have financed our operations with a combination of private and public grants and contracts and equity and preferred stock offerings.
-From 1997 to 2004, we have received non-dilutive funding totaling over \$50 million through federal and private grants and contracts.
+From 1997 to 2004, we received non-dilutive funding totaling over \$50 million through federal and private grants and contracts.
 Since 2004, we have raised additional equity capital with funding from biotechnology and pharmaceutical investors.
 In February 2004, we completed the sale of approximately \$20 million of Series A preferred stock.
-In October 2005, we completed the sale of \$35 million of Series B preferred stock.
-In October of 2007, we completed the sale of approximately \$24 million of Series C preferred stock.
+In October 2005, we completed the sale of sproximately \$24 million of Series C preferred stock.
 In June 2011, we completed the sale of an aggregate of approximately \$23.5 million of Series AA preferred stock in four separate closings during the preceding year.
 In February 2013, we completed the sale of an additional approximately \$13.5 million of Series AA preferred stock, including the conversion of the convertible promissory notes, in two separate closings during the previous two months.
 In December 2014, we completed the issuance and sale of \$2.0 million of subordinated convertible promissory notes.
-Our product candidates will require the completion of regulatory review, significant marketing efforts and substantial investment before they can provide us with any revenue.